 The following is an article I recently wrote for Mommy Nearest in my role as an Expert Mom.
-If you don’t know about Mommy Nearest, it is the finest mobile resource for parents on the go.
-Download the app here.

 One of our responsibilities as parents is to ensure the safety of our children as much as we can.
 Understanding that we cannot control everything, we still do our best to keep them out of harm’s way.
 When they’re toddlers, we put up baby gates in the house so they don’t go tumbling down the stairs.
 When they’re out bike-riding, we make sure they’re wearing their helmets.
 When they’re teenagers and begin driving, we stress the importance of wearing seat belts.